• Skip to primary navigation

 Can I freeze leftovers?

 Have extra frosé and not sure what to do with it?
 Frozen rosé can be poured into ice cube trays, frozen, and then stored in a freezer safe container until ready to serve.
-Then, blend your ice cubes together in a blender to serve again.
+Your frosé will freeze solid, so it must be blended again before serving.
+Allow the cubes to thaw a little, then add to a blender and blend until smooth.

 Recommended